Can you cure hypothyroidism?? I developed it during pregnancy and found a way to get better…Read on…

 “There are all sorts of iron out there: Ferrous Sulfate, Ferrous Glutamate, Ferrous Fumarate, and others.
 One favorite is Ferrous Bisglycinate because it seems to cause less constipation, plus the milligrams on the bottle equal the amount of elemental iron in the tablets, whereas the others may not.”

 “Also taking a mineral supplement can assist the absorption, as can B12.
-One important B-vitamin is Folate (not Folic acid), which promotes red blood cell formation.
+One important B vitamin is Folate (not Folic acid), which promotes red blood cell formation.
 Adding it to your iron supplementation can be key, some patients have reported.
-But if you have MTHFR, be careful going too high – it helps increase the breakdown and release of toxins or metals, and you have symptoms of that, or excess fatigue.”
+But if you have MTHFR, be careful going too high – it helps increase the breakdown and release of toxins or metals, and you have symptoms of that or excess fatigue.”

-“Patients report avoiding swallowing iron at the same time as thyroid pills, since the iron will bind to some of the thyroid hormones as they mix in your stomach and bind some thyroid hormones.
-They might take their T3 or desiccated thyroid one hour before iron is taken, or several hours later…or try their best to keep them apart somehow”
+“Patients report avoiding swallowing iron at the same time as thyroid pills since the iron will bind to some of the thyroid hormones as they mix in your stomach and bind some thyroid hormones.
+They might take their T3 or desiccated thyroid one hour before the iron is taken, or several hours later…or try their best to keep them apart somehow”

 Having a baby made me once in a while forget to take my Euthyrox.
 Then it happened for a couple of days.
 Considering that I was feeling great didn`t think much of it.
-Then when she was about 6 months old my blood work was great, TSH around 2, and I`m not taking the meds properly… So I decided to stop taking it.
-Took my supplements, some Brazilian nuts (selen in them is good for thyroid gland)…. and after 3 months …..
+Then when she was about 6 months old my blood work was great, my TSH around 2, and I`m not taking the meds properly… So I decided to stop taking it.
+Took my supplements, some Brazilian nuts (selen in them is good for the thyroid gland)…. and after 3 months …..
 TATARAAAA….. my TSH was below 2!!!
 I`ve never had it under 2, not even with the meds!

 Now my DD2 is almost 2 years old, and I’m still without meds.
-Just every time I get period I take iron for 7 days.
+Just every time I get a period I take iron for 7 days.
 It works for me… And I was so scared that I`ll have to take it every day… aghrrrrrr…

 Hope this will help you if you’re in my situation.
 Feel free to ask me anything, I`ll be more than glad to help in any way that I can.